AhmedAbuelnour/Flaminco/Flaminco.Migration/README.md

-# Flaminco.Migration
+# Flaminco.Migration.SqlServer

-`Flaminco.Migration` is designed to simplify the process of executing database migration scripts embedded within your .NET assemblies built using (DbUP).
+`Flaminco.Migration.SqlServer` is designed to simplify the process of executing database migration scripts embedded within your
+.NET assemblies built using (DbUP).
 By leveraging this library, you can ensure that your database schema is up-to-date with the latest changes whenever your application starts.
 This library supports the use of directories to organize and prioritize the execution order of your scripts.